 Grocery shopping is generally a pretty hated activity.

 It’s time-consuming, the parking and aisles are crowded, the lines are long, and it’s overall a very tedious experience.
 But you can seize this opportunity to provide a service and earn money from it in return.

 Whether you’re just looking for an easy part-time job that won’t take up too much of your time, or helping people really appeals to you, getting paid to buy groceries for others is a very accessible way to earn some extra money on the side.

 I’ve delved quite a bit into the secret shopper biz before, which has you working for the retail company and not the customer.
 But now I wanted to see what getting paid to shop is all about when the clients are other people with the same needs as you.

 What Does a Personal Grocery Shopper Do?

 The name is pretty self-explanatory, but for clarity’s sake, here’s what the job entails.

 A personal grocery shopper is someone paid to buy and deliver groceries.

 It’s their job to find out what the client needs, get to the store, buy the groceries, and then deliver them to the client at a pre-arranged time and place.

 Usually, clients don’t pay ahead of time, meaning you have to buy the groceries out of pocket and have them reimburse you after you’ve delivered.

 Those who book personal grocery shoppers generally fall into one of four categories:

-- People who don’t have time left in the day to get to a supermarket and buy groceries for themselves or their families.
+- Busy people who don’t have time left in the day to get to a supermarket and buy groceries for themselves or their families.

 - Families who have a holiday home or hire a vacation rental and want a fully stocked kitchen when they arrive.
-(If you already have an Airbnb business going, then adding grocery shopping to your list of services could be a great additional income for that too.)
+(If you already have an Airbnb business going, then adding grocery shopping to your list of services could be a great additional income source for that too.)

 - The elderly or physically challenged who struggle to or cannot leave their homes unaided.